Damaged passport: What

 • Tears to the cover or pages

-• Radio Frequency Identification (RFID) chip damage
+• Radio frequency identification (RFID) chip damage

 As a rule of thumb, if you’re unsure whether the passport is too damaged or not, it’s better to assume it’s too damaged and replace it.
 The last thing you want is to have a vacation ruined because border authorities declared your passport invalid due to damages.
 The authorities could even detain you or send you home.
 So it’s much better to play it safe.

 Replacing a passport is different than just renewing it.
 Most of the time, you can’t just send it in.
-You’ll need to go to an acceptance facility, embassy, or passport agency in-person and bring the proper materials so the government can issue you a brand new passport.
+You’ll need to go to an acceptance facility, embassy, or passport agency in person and bring the proper materials so the government can issue you a brand-new passport.

 If you can, schedule an appointment with the facility first so you don’t have to wait in line.
 Make sure you bring these items with you, or you may not get your new passport: